sambow23/HP-ZBook-Firefly-14-G7-Hackintosh/README.md

 - Internal Audio (Speakers, Headphones)
 - Battery percentage
 - Thunderbolt
-  * Tested with a CalDigit TS3 Plus, hotplug is working to some extent
+  * Tested with a CalDigit TS3 Plus, hotplug is working.
-    * PCIe Ethernet sometimes causes kernel panics
+    * The PCIe Ethernet NIC on the dock causes system instability when a Ethernet cable is plugged in, disable the NIC by putting `dk.e1000=0 e1000=0` into your boot-args.
-    * The DisplayPort out has major performance issues (cursor updates at about 11fps)
+    * The DisplayPort out has major performance issues (cursor updates at about 11fps).
+For some reason plugging in a USB-C to HDMI Adapter into a Thunderbolt port on the dock works fine.
+Possibly a firmware issue with the Thunderbolt controller?
 - Closing and Waking the Internal Display